TBFY/knowledge-graph/python-scripts/README.md

 ## Statistics
 Scripts for processing statistics:

-* `openopps_statistics.py`: Script that aggregates and prints out the statistics from the 'STATISTICS.TXT' file that are written in each release-date subfolder in the OpenOpps output folder when running the `openopps.py` script.
+* `openopps_statistics.py`: Script that aggregates and prints out performance statistics computed from the 'STATISTICS.TXT' files that are written in each release-date subfolder in the OpenOpps output folder when running the `openopps.py` script.
-* `opencorporates_statistics.py`: Script that aggregates and prints out the statistics from the 'STATISTICS.TXT' file that are written in each release-date subfolder in the OpenCorporates output folder when running the `opencorporates.py` script.
+* `opencorporates_statistics.py`: Script that aggregates and prints out performance statistics computed from the 'STATISTICS.TXT' files that are written in each release-date subfolder in the OpenCorporates output folder when running the `opencorporates.py` script.
+* `enrich_json_statistics.py`: Script that aggregates and prints out performance statistics computed from the 'STATISTICS.TXT' files that are written in each release-date subfolder in the output folder when running the `enrich_json.py` script.
+* `json2xml_statistics.py`: Script that aggregates and prints out performance statistics computed from the 'STATISTICS.TXT' files that are written in each release-date subfolder in the output folder when running the `json2xml.py` script.
+* `xml2rdf_statistics.py`: Script that aggregates and prints out performance statistics computed from the 'STATISTICS.TXT' files that are written in each release-date subfolder in the output folder when running the `xml2rdf.py` script.
+* `publish_rdf_statistics.py`: Script that aggregates and prints out performance statistics computed from the 'STATISTICS_PUBLISH.TXT' files that are written in each release-date subfolder in the input folder when running the `publish_rdf.py` script.

 ### Runnings the scripts